-"My parents sacrificed a lot," Balazova said, slipping out of the office she shares with two other instructors at the University of Central Europe to share her story in a quiet room nearby.
+"My parents sacrificed a lot," Balazova said, slipping out of the office at the University of Central Europe to share her story.
 "I appreciate it and am trying to return something to them now."

-Such success comes against many odds: deeply-rooted anti-Gypsy stigma, segregated schooling in some countries that often condemns Roma to an inferior education, stifling social codes in their own traditions that discourage contact with the non-Gypsy world.
+Such success comes against many odds: deeply rooted anti-Roma stigma, segregated schooling in some countries that often condemns Roma to an inferior education, stifling social codes in their own traditions that discourage contact with the non-Roma world.

 But for some, new opportunities are opening up, thanks to affirmative action programs in countries like Hungary, private scholarships, the determination of people like Balazova — and the sacrifices of parents who are themselves sometimes illiterate.